 Arenal Vida Campesina offers more than just coffee tours in La Fortuna, they offer full farm tours!
 They are a small local family, working on their farm to produce 80% of what they sell in their restaurant.
 Our tour took us through their farm to learn about their local crops, medicinal plants, chocolate, sugar cane and coffee.

 One of the things we loved the most about this tour is how local it is.
-The entire family are La Fortuna natives working on the farm, the same as they have been for many years.
+The entire family are La Fortuna natives working on the farm and generations of their family have worked on the farm.

 Additionally, it’s not commercial at all since it’s a small scale farm.
 Their goal is to give visitors the experience of what it’s like to work on a Costa Rican farm that’s still living off the land as much as possible.
 It’s very educational and fascinating to learn about, especially for anyone who doesn’t know anything about farming.

 Our La Fortuna coffee and chocolate tour started off in their garden.
 Our guide showed us various medicinal plants like citronella (good for warding off mosquitoes) and local crops like oregano, pepper and fruits.

 I got to try raw pepper (did you know the pod can be black, white or green?), learned that lemongrass and citronella are cousins and saw pineapples growing in the ground and sourop in the trees.

 From there, we made our way to their chocolate and coffee garden.